 Your mentor will:

-- provide or arrange mentoring and coaching around specific subject areas
+- arrange mentoring and coaching around specific subject areas

 Paid time away from classroom teaching